 The action on offer is equally unsatisfying, simply because the film completely wastes the talents of its main star.
 I only counted one or two scenes where Jai White gets to use his feet and fists, and even these moments are over so quickly that they’re hardly worth analysing.
 The film’s shoot outs do fair somewhat better, particularly a sequence involving some ‘Mad Max’ style bandits and a helicopter chase.
 However, they too are quickly spoiled by the over-reliance on slow motion as well as the director’s terrible habit of letting the camera slip in and out of focus.

-‘Android Cop’ is basically just a collection of one cheesy rip-off after another.
-Perhaps movie fans will have fun trying to spot the influences, but beyond this it’s hard to see why it would be worthy of your time.
+‘Android Cop’ is a cheap and not particularly satisfying re-working of numerous existing movie ideas.
+Perhaps some fans may have fun trying to spot the obvious influences, but beyond that it’s hard to see why it would be worthy of your time.